Venture for America: History

 In its first year, 2012, Venture for America placed 40 fellows in five cities: Cincinnati, Detroit, Las Vegas, New Orleans, and Providence.

 In 2013, Baltimore, Cleveland, and Philadelphia were added, and nearly 70 fellows were placed.
 In 2014, more than 100 fellows were placed, and an additional four cities—Columbus, Miami, San Antonio, and St. Louis—were added.
 In 2015, the organization added Birmingham, Charlotte, Denver, and Pittsburgh and placed more than 120 fellows.

 In 2016, a documentary about Venture for America titled Generation Startup was released, co-directed by Cynthia Wade, an Academy Award winner, and Cheryl Miller Houser.
 2016 also saw the addition of Atlanta and Nashville along with nearly 170 fellows placed.

 In 2017, VFA expanded to Kansas City and placed approximately 180 fellows.
 In mid-2017, Andrew Yang stepped down as CEO.

 From September 2017 to January 2021, Amy Nelson served as CEO.

 In 2021, Eric Somerville was placed as CEO.
 Tulsa, OK was added as a VFA city.

 In 2023, VFA encountered financial strain and laid off several staff members.
 In early 2024, CEO Eric Somerville resigned.
-After two more rounds of layoffs in 2024, Venture For America announced on August 6 that it would cease operations.
+After two more rounds of layoffs in 2024, Venture for America announced on August 6 that it would cease operations.
 Among the startups that have emerged from Venture for America are Winx Health, a women's health company, and Banza, known for its chickpea-based pasta products.

-After two more rounds of layoffs in 2024, Venture for America announced on August 6 that it would cease operations.
-Following the organization's closure, remaining program resources and fellow community networks were transitioned to alumni-led initiatives and local startup ecosystems in several former VFA cities.
-Former Fellows have since continued supporting entrepreneurship through independent ventures and mentorship programs in their respective regions.
+In 2025, alumni and former team members of VFA and its network of founders, executives, and investors started the Ember Fellowship.
+They launched their first cohort of fellows in 2026 with placements in Detroit, Atlanta, Birmingham, and Baltimore.

 Approach

 Venture for America recruited recent college graduates to work in 13 cities throughout the United States.
 The goal of the program was for its Fellows to become startup leaders or founders.

 After acceptance into the program, Fellows attended a summer professional development program called Training Camp where they were taught and mentored by investors, venture capitalists, and innovation firms in the skills they will need at their companies.
 The skills they learned included topics of web design, entrepreneurship, and public speaking.

 Fellows were then placed in startups in cities like Baltimore, Detroit, and San Antonio in industries such as education innovation, biotechnology, VC firms, media, and clean technology.
 Since 2012, Venture for America has trained more than 1500 Fellows who have worked in 18 cities.
-Before ceasing operations in August 2024, Venture for America ran a two-year fellowship that began with a multi-week summer Training Camp, placed fellows at startups in partner cities, and provided ongoing professional development.